 Today the buildings are mostly ruined, although there has been some restoration work carried out to preserve what is left.

 The closest city to the ruins of Ani is Kars and is where you should base yourself for a visit to the ruins.
 From Kars, regular tours go to Ani for a day trip, and the other option is to rent a car in Kars and drive yourself.
-Kars is easily reached by train, bus, or flights from other parts of Turkey.
+Kars is easily reached by train, bus, or flight from other parts of Turkey.

 Gallipoli Graves in Gallipoli Peninsula